 When we first got Banjo, we were living on the 3rd floor of a Brooklyn apartment building.

-On the whole, Boxers aren’t super graceful when they’re playing with toys.
+On the whole, Boxers aren’t very graceful when they’re playing with toys.
 Stuffed animals and balls get flung all over, often decorated with strings of drool.

 And Boxer puppies are even worse.
 They generally haven’t mastered the fine art of running without crashing into anything — and everything.

 Our new puppy was a clumsy, playful ball of energy.
 Fortunately for us, our downstairs neighbors adored her, and for Banjo’s first Christmas, they bought her a Chuckit!
 Indoor Ball from Petmate.

 Chuckit!
 Indoor Ball Review: A Great Product for a Rambunctious Dog